Why You Should Be Wary of Prescription Drugs

 Meditation

-There are so many forms of meditation, you have a lot of opportunities to experiment.
-However, even by simply sitting in an upright position and taking deep breaths for just five minutes, you could be doing wonders to your mental health.
-Next time you feel your mind racing, take a moment to relax and restabilize yourself.
+There are so many forms of meditation that you have a lot of opportunities to experiment.
+However, even sitting upright and taking deep breaths for five minutes could do wonders for your mental health. ¹⁷ Next time you feel your mind racing, take a moment to relax and restabilize yourself.

 Therapy

 If you’ve ever received treatment for your mental health condition, then you’re aware of the importance of psychotherapy (or talk therapy).
-The purpose of this counseling is to help you better understand your emotions and patterns.
-In turn, your comprehension will help you better develop coping mechanisms.
+This counseling is to help you better understand your emotions and patterns.
+In turn, your comprehension will help you better develop coping mechanisms. ¹⁸

 Leave a Reply